juanm-ibarbalz/centinai/backend/docs/backend-api.md

 - If payloadFormat is "structured", fieldMapping must be empty or undefined.
 - If "custom", the fieldMapping must include "text", "from", and "timestamp".
+- fieldMapping can include "userName" and "direction" to optimize tagging.

 **Responses:**